marinegenomicslab/mglwebsite.github.io/content/authors/Matt/_index.md

   - Staff
 ---

-Lizz joined the Marine Genomics Laboratory at Texas A&M-Corpus Christi in August 2015 and completed her masters with the MGL in August 2018.
-Her masters thesis focused on the phylogeny of both batfishes (genus Ogcocephalus) and puffers (genus Sphoeroides).
-Currently, she is working on her PhD part time.
-Her dissertation research is focused on the phylogenetic relationships of sea robins (family Triglidae) and examining the genes responsible for their characteristic armor.
+Joey Matt joined the Marine Genomics Lab in the summer of 2021.
+His research has focused on oyster aquaculture and has investigated problems faced by the industry and addressed questions important to selection and breeding.
+His current projects aim to develop tools and strategies to most efficiently breed oysters to improve traits important to the viability of oyster aquaculture, including implementing genomic-based breeding strategies.

-Lizz received her B.S. in Biology with a specialization in Marine and Aquatic Sciences from Bowling Green State University in 2012.
-After leaving BGSU, Lizz worked as  a research technician at The University of Southern Mississippi's Gulf Coast Research Lab, where she worked on a variety of projects ranging from zooplankton identification to elasmobranch surveys.
+Joey received a B.S. in Biology at Wake Forest University.
+He then worked as a technologist at the Aquaculture Breeding and Technology Center (ABC) at the Virginia Institute of Marine Science (VIMS), where he completed both a masters and doctorate program in fisheries science.